wingify/wingify.github.io/_posts/2013-06-17-jquery-promises-with-postmessage.markdown

 author: Himanshu Kapoor
 ---

-Visual Website Optimizer's Editor component loads a website for editing using a proxy tunnel.
+[Visual Website Optimizer](http://visualwebsiteoptimizer.com/)'s editor component loads a website for editing using a proxy tunnel.
 It put a big restriction on what kind of websites could be loaded in it.
 Websites behind a firewall, the ones on a local network, or behind HTTP authentication could not be loaded using the tunnel.
 Other than those, even if